 At a time when women's rights are under attack in so many places, it's more important than ever to think globally and stand in solidarity with women around the world.
 Feminism isn't just about the rights of women in the Western world – it's a global movement that fights for the rights and equality of women everywhere.
 And on International Women's Day, we have the chance to come together and stand in solidarity with women all over the globe.

-Join us for a special event with Mona Eltahawy, one of the world's most prominent feminists and a fierce advocate for women's rights.
-Eltahawy's writing has sparked vital conversations about the ways in which young women are leading the charge for change, and the challenges and issues that women face around the world.
-She takes a no-holds-barred approach to tackling some of the most pressing issues facing women today, including sexual violence, reproductive rights, and the patriarchy.
+Hear Mona Eltahawy, one of the world's most prominent feminists and a fierce advocate for women's rights.
+Her writing has sparked vital conversations about the ways in which young women are leading the charge for change, and the challenges and issues that women face around the world.
+She takes a no-holds-barred approach to tackling some of the most pressing issues facing women today, including sexual violence, reproductive rights and the patriachy.

-Eltahawy will be hosted by Greens Senator for NSW and Spokesperson for Anti-racism, Education, Housing, Industry, International Aid, and Animal Welfare, Mehreen Faruqi.
+Eltahawy was hosted by Australian Greens Deputy Leader and Spokesperson for Anti-racism, Education, International Aid, and Animal Welfare, Senator Mehreen Faruqi.
 Mehreen has been an unflinching voice on social, environmental and racial justice, pushing to dismantle the systems of power, privilege and patriarchy that allow these injustices to continue.

 Mona Eltahawy is a feminist author, commentator, and disruptor of patriarchy.
 She is founder and editor-in-chief of the newsletter FEMINIST GIANT.
 Her opinion essays have appeared in media across the world.
 Her first book Headscarves and Hymens: Why the Middle East Needs a Sexual Revolution (2015) targeted patriarchy in the Middle East and North Africa and her second The Seven Necessary Sins for Women and Girls (2019) took that disruption worldwide.
 She is a contributor to the recent anthology This Arab is Queer and is editing the anthology Bloody Hell!
 And Other Stories: Adventures in Menopause from Across the Personal and Political Spectrums.